-I,, understand and agree that the test I am about to receive includes a: () Blood test to determine the presence of drugs or alcohol. () Urine test to determine the presence of drugs or alcohol.
+I, \\\\\, understand and agree that the test I am about to receive includes a:

+() Blood test to determine the presence of drugs or alcohol.

+() Urine test to determine the presence of drugs or alcohol.

 I authorize the testing laboratory to release the results of the tests to the County and any Medical Review Officer designated by the County.

 I understand and agree that if the tests performed on the blood or urine sample taken from me indicate that I have violated the County drug and alcohol testing policy, I may be subject to disciplinary action up to and including discharge.

 I understand that all testing for controlled substances will conform to the provisions of the Controlled Substance Examination Regulation Act, which requires the use of an approved laboratory, the testing be performed under reasonable and sanitary conditions, the tests be confirmed by a second examination utilizing certain scientifically accepted methods, and chain of custody procedures be utilized.
 I understand that the testing laboratory is required to retain a portion of the original sample that has been confirmed positive for at least ninety days from the date that the test results are mailed or otherwise delivered to the County.
 If my test results are confirmed positive, I understand that I may request in writing that the original sample be retested by the same or another approved laboratory.
-I understand that such request must be made within the ninety-day period that the testing laboratory retains the original sample.
-I understand that my request must specify to which approved laboratory the sample is to be sent.
+I understand that such request must be made within the ninety-day period that the testing laboratory the sample is to be sent.
 I further understand that I will incur all reasonable expenses related to any request for retesting, including expenses for chain of custody procedures, shipping, and retesting of the positive sample.

-I hereby ( ) consent ( ) refuse to consent to the test(s) as noted above. to the test(s) as noted above.
-Date: Signed:
+I hereby () consent

+() refuse to consent

+to the test(s) as noted above.